The Digital Mammography DREAM Challenge.

 The goal of the somatic mutation calling (SMC) Challenge is to identify the most accurate mutation detection algorithms, and establish the state-of-the-art.
 The algorithms in this Challenge must use as input WGS data from tumor and normal samples and output mutation calls associated with cancer.

-An international consortium of groups from Canada, the United States and the United Kingdom have come together to create an innovative, cloud-based, public challenge running on the Google Cloud Platform to optimize the discovery of genetically distinct groups of cells within cancers that could respond differently to treatment and have different risk of spreading.
+An international consortium of groups from Canada, the United States and the United Kingdom have come together to create an innovative, cloud-based, public challenge running on the Google Cloud Platform and TV Series to optimize the discovery of genetically distinct groups of cells within cancers that could respond differently to treatment and have different risk of spreading.
 (Read more)

 Each year, more than 5,600 Americans are diagnosed with Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig’s Disease.
 This diagnosis usually prompts more questions from patients and family members about longevity and quality of life than what physicians can immediately answer.
 (Read more)